QuadSpinner/GeoGlyph-Docs/docs/Macros/Crater.md

 This macro produces a simple crater, with precise control over height and shape distribution.
-The built-in morphing controls allow you to expand and contract, raise and lower, and explore an infinite variety of distortions.
+Expand and contract, raise and lower, and explore an infinite variety of distortions using the built-in morphing controls.
 For compounded versatility, combine Crater with existing terrains and erode for enhanced realism, or erode by itself and merge with other geological formations.

 ## Properties